chainofexecution/Arcadyan-KVD21/README.md

 "
 ```

-* The gateway is running Android and we can use ADB once we know how to get the gateway into fastboot or download mode.
+* The gateway is running Android and we can use ADB once we know how to get the gateway into fastboot.
-* The modem processor is a Mediatek MT6890/MT6880 T75 based modem SoC package and we will verify this and narrow down the SoC package vendor during a more complete teardown later on.
+* The modem processor is a Mediatek MT6890/MT6880 T75 based modem SoC package branded as the Fibrocom FG360-NA.
 * SELinux is set to permissive. 🤣 This means once we have shell access on our gateway, priveledge escalation should be trivial despite Android being the target OS.

-# Week 2 - Jun 29th - Trust But Verify

-We start off week two with a bootloader log from a UART port that told us the cpu was an mt6890.
-I looked up the model number and found out from a marketing handout that chip is actually part of an SoC package called the T75 marketed for 5G IoT.

-I wanted to tear down the device further anyways to thouroughly document the hardware so I will also verify the SoC package during the process.
+## Full Teardown

+Full pictures of the teardown and the logs for the bootloader obtained through UART are available in the repo.